MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/Update-MgDeviceManagementTermAndCondition.md

   - `[Version <Int32?>]`: Integer indicating the current version of the terms.
 Incremented when an administrator makes a change to the terms and wishes to require users to re-accept the modified T&C policy.

 GROUPASSIGNMENTS <IMicrosoftGraphTermsAndConditionsGroupAssignment[]>: The list of group assignments for this T&C policy.
-  - `[Id <String>]`: Read-only.
+  - `[Id <String>]`:
   - `[TargetGroupId <String>]`: Unique identifier of a group that the T&C policy is assigned to.
   - `[TermsAndConditions <IMicrosoftGraphTermsAndConditions>]`: A termsAndConditions entity represents the metadata and contents of a given Terms and Conditions (T&C) policy.
-T&C policies' contents are presented to users upon their first attempt to enroll into Intune and subsequently upon edits where an administrator has required re-acceptance.
+T&C policies’ contents are presented to users upon their first attempt to enroll into Intune and subsequently upon edits where an administrator has required re-acceptance.
 They enable administrators to communicate the provisions to which a user must agree in order to have devices enrolled into Intune.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[Id <String>]`: Read-only.
+    - `[Id <String>]`:
     - `[AcceptanceStatement <String>]`: Administrator-supplied explanation of the terms and conditions, typically describing what it means to accept the terms and conditions set out in the T&C policy.
 This is shown to the user on prompts to accept the T&C policy.
-    - `[AcceptanceStatuses <IMicrosoftGraphTermsAndConditionsAcceptanceStatus1[]>]`: The list of acceptance statuses for this T&C policy.
+    - `[AcceptanceStatuses <IMicrosoftGraphTermsAndConditionsAcceptanceStatus[]>]`: The list of acceptance statuses for this T&C policy.
-      - `[Id <String>]`: Read-only.
+      - `[Id <String>]`:
       - `[AcceptedDateTime <DateTime?>]`: DateTime when the terms were last accepted by the user.
       - `[AcceptedVersion <Int32?>]`: Most recent version number of the T&C accepted by the user.
       - `[TermsAndConditions <IMicrosoftGraphTermsAndConditions>]`: A termsAndConditions entity represents the metadata and contents of a given Terms and Conditions (T&C) policy.
-T&C policies' contents are presented to users upon their first attempt to enroll into Intune and subsequently upon edits where an administrator has required re-acceptance.
+T&C policies’ contents are presented to users upon their first attempt to enroll into Intune and subsequently upon edits where an administrator has required re-acceptance.
 They enable administrators to communicate the provisions to which a user must agree in order to have devices enrolled into Intune.
       - `[UserDisplayName <String>]`: Display name of the user whose acceptance the entity represents.
       - `[UserPrincipalName <String>]`: The userPrincipalName of the User that accepted the term.
     - `[Assignments <IMicrosoftGraphTermsAndConditionsAssignment1[]>]`: The list of assignments for this T&C policy.
-      - `[Id <String>]`: Read-only.
+      - `[Id <String>]`:
       - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>]`: Base type for assignment targets.
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.
-        - `[DeviceAndAppManagementAssignmentFilterType <String>]`: Represents type of the assignment filter.
+        - `[DeviceAndAppManagementAssignmentFilterType <DeviceAndAppManagementAssignmentFilterType?>]`: Represents type of the assignment filter.
     - `[BodyText <String>]`: Administrator-supplied body text of the terms and conditions, typically the terms themselves.
 This is shown to the user on prompts to accept the T&C policy.
     - `[CreatedDateTime <DateTime?>]`: DateTime the object was created.
     - `[Description <String>]`: Administrator-supplied description of the T&C policy.